OwenLiu04/ScholarPDF-Renamer/README.md

 # ScholarPDF-Renamer
-ScholarPDF-Renamer is a tool designed to automate the extraction of bibliographic information from academic PDF files and rename them according to a standardized format: `year_surname of the last author_journal_title`.
+ScholarPDF-Renamer is a tool to automate the extraction of bibliographic information from academic PDF files and rename them according to a standardized format: `year_surname of the last author_journal_title`.

 ## How does it work?
 The scirpt extracts the DOI or arXiv IDs from the pdf file and retrieves the necessary data from online bibliographic databases.